Table of contents

 To learn more:

-To learn your appeal rights, visit our online Appeals Guide.
+To learn your appeal rights, visit our online Reviews and Appeals Guide.

 The Department of Revenue selects businesses for routine audits to determine whether the proper state excise taxes have been reported and paid.
 Learn more on our audits page.